My Dog Won’t Leave Me Alone! Am I Dying, Pregnant, or Sick?

 Need for Social Interaction

 Puppies are social creatures.
 They crave interaction and companionship, which are critical for their mental well-being and development.
-If your puppy is constantly following you around, it might be seeking social interaction and stimulation.
+If you have a puppy following you around constantly, it might be seeking social interaction and stimulation.

 Learning About Their Environment